 So the work is to investigate.
 Pay attention.
 Bring to light.
 Wake up.
 Give up the house 12 activity that is the obstacle.

 A spiritual teacher, therapist, friend, or astrologer who understood the context of the question from experience, could drill into those beliefs and fears and help the querent uproot them.
 Or simply meditate carefully if going alone.

 The peace that Mercury seeks and which depends on the Moon (Mercury is in the Moon’s exaltation) is out of reach for the time being.

 There is much a tear to be shed still, and much disappointment, as spelled by the conjunction of Mercury and Saturn to the star Alcyone.

 This is a querent that still has psychological cleansing and spiritual work to do and encouragement is not undue.
 Go do it.
 Who cares whether what you seek is given from above or whether it comes about by hard work?
 That is all notional anyway.
 Let go of those notions too.

 Mercury is angular so is full of willpower.
 Use it.
 Mercury has power over the Sun by disposition.
 That is exactly the configuration needed for such cleansing or purification work to be performed.
-Although his emotions will pull him in the contrary direction.
+Although his emotions will pull him on the contrary direction.
 But that is the nature of spiritual work.

 Take your time, throw light, and unravel the workings of house 12.
 And hang in there because Alcyone is not for jokes.
 Much pain and disappointment will surface.
 There is nothing easy in this chart.
-But Venus is conjunct the North Node.
+But Venus is conjunct with the North Node.
 You can expect good things from that which you desire and seek.

 Back to Lilly